rajibeee/COT-5405-Programming-Assignment-1/README.md

 ## Group members include

-- Irina Lediaeva
+1. Irina Lediaeva
-- Ity Bahadur
+2. Ity Bahadur
-- Kedar Katabathula
+3. Kedar Katabathula
-- Kush Shah
+4. Kush Shah
-- Radhika Maheshwari
+5. Radhika Maheshwari
-- Rajib Dey
+6. Rajib Dey
-- Samprati Upadhyay
+7. Samprati Upadhyay
-- Siddharth Sridhar
+8. Siddharth Sridhar

 # Features!

+A program to multiply two n-digit signed integers (where n ranges from 1 to 1000).

+1. Gets a random signed integer from a range with n-size integers.
+2. Fixes the start and end time of the multiplication.
+3. Returns the sum space of variables and its multiplication time.
+4. Adds the result of the function to the array.
+5. Creates a float-type array using the numpy module.
+6. Prints the min, max and mean time and space from the array.

 ## Installation